DaveJarvis/extex/tools/LaTeX-mojo/README.md

 -------------------------------------------

-The L[a]{.la}TeX mojo can be created in this directory with the help of Maven2:
+The L[a]{.la}TeX mojo can be created in this directory with the help of Maven:

       # mvn package

-This command requires that [Maven2](http://maven.apache.org) is properly installed on your system and the executable can be found on the search path.
+This command requires that [Maven](http://maven.apache.org) is properly installed on your system and the executable can be found on the search path.